This is a verbatim quote.

 This is most likely the reason I plunged in to Facebook, Twitter and Google+ gleefully – as a rather late adopter.
 Again I finally ‘got’ the idea of resharing and retweeting existing content which seemed absurd and useless to me before: It is about being a thought leader DJ.
 I accepted that all human utterance is entirely plagiarism (Mark Twain) and came to terms with all of writing (any myself) being cliché.
 No, this time I won’t pingback to my article featuring Sandra Bullock as the nerdess. quoting my article about cliché has become cliché it its own right.

 The greatest mystery to myself was probably why I am blogging in English.
 About 10 years ago I had suddenly decided I needed to have an English version of subversiv.at and e-stangl.at.
+[Voice from the future: Adding all those voice-from-the-future comments everything is getting tedious.
+Anyway, sites have been merged in 2015, and will be merged more in 2019].
 I planned for a 1:1 correspondence of English and German pages and I failed epically on that: I dreaded keeping them in sync.
 The English version just never wanted to be a translation of the German one or vice versa.
 It was more like: Here is a keyword – now write down your free associations in German and English.

 I am not sure if this explains anything but my English reading at that time comprised the following books that I still consider most influential.